aka-somix/exam-study-plan/README.md

 # Exam #12345: "Exam Title"
-## Student: s123456 LASTNAME FIRSTNAME
+## Student: s298877 CIRONE SALVATORE

 ## React Client Application Routes

-- Route `/`: page content and purpose
+- Route `/`: Home Page with all the courses and the study plan
-- Route `/something/:param`: page content and purpose, param specification
+- Route `/login/`: Login page with its form
-- ...

 ## API Server